 - Slice the mushrooms in halves, but if the mushrooms are small then leave them as they are.

 - Make sure that the spices that you’re using are finely ground, otherwise they’ll feel grainy.

 - Don’t add too much water to create the sauce, as it might become too watery.
-Add the water gradually by small amounts.
+Add the water gradually in small amounts.

 What to serve it with?

-Naan bread!
-We either make our own or buy naan bread from our local Indian store.
-Top it with minced/crushed garlic, fresh herbs and enjoy with mushroom bhaji.
+Homemade naan bread!
+I either make my own homemade naan or if I’m running short on time then I buy naan bread from our local Indian store.
+Top it with minced/crushed garlic, fresh herbs, and enjoy with mushroom bhaji.